FontBureau/Opentype-1.8-Axis-Proposal/proposal/Grade/ProposalSummary.md

 ## Justification

-**Vendor commitments:** Vendors that plan to use this axis, if registered, include Google, TypeNetwork, Font Bureau.
+**Vendor commitments:** Vendors that plan to use this axis, if registered, include Google, TypeNetwork, Font Bureau, Microsoft, Axis-Praxis, Fontsmith and many web design services vendors.

 **Conventionality benefits:** Registering Grade is important because it is already adopted pre-otvar by a number of font vendors, so establishing a standard that encompasses all ways to implement Grade can reduce fragmentation of custom axes.

-It is likely to be become broadly adopted or familiar because the value of the use cases for digital product design is high.
+It is likely to become broadly adopted or familiar because the value of the use cases for digital product design is high.

-**Interoperability benefits:** \[Indicate ways you think interoperability of this axis will benefit end users, font vendors or software developers.]
+**Interoperability benefits:** The registration of this axis and values will allow content and device developers to automate the changes grad will enable for adjustment of static and streaming typography to background, script and device conditions.

 ## Other Supporting Information